-Time Zone from Static Shock.
+There's also Time Zone.
 Her powers caused her to randomly slip back and forth through time.
-Gear built a belt that stoppped the random travelling, and enabled her to mechanically control her powers -with a remote control.
+Gear built a belt that stopped the random travelling, and enabled her to mechanically control her powers -with a remote control.
 Time Zone was then at the mercy of whoever had the remote.

 Mystique Sonia from Hero 108 is cursed so that anyone who tells her they love her three times gets turned into a small hat-like creature called a Yaksha.
 While it comes in handy at times, it also means she can't really have a love life as no one can tell her they love her back.

 In ReBoot, Bob's fusion with Glitch turns into this during My Two Bob's.
 His powers become a liability when they aren't needed anymore, are hazardous to his health, and lower his chances at winning Dot's heart over the "normal" Bob.
 This is because Glitch had been severely damaged when they fused together.
 There probably wouldn't have been any risk to his health if Glitch had also been healthy.
 Then again, if Glitch had been fully functional, the fusion wouldn't have been necessary in the first place.

 In Gargoyles, it's eventually revealed that Owen Burnett is Puck in disguise.
 When Oberon decides to allow Puck to stay in the human world to be Alexander Xanatos's magic teacher, he slaps on the stipulation that Puck can ONLY resume his true form when he's teaching Alex—otherwise, Puck's stuck being a human.